Arithmetical Binary Decision Tree Traversals: Decision Tree Evaluation from Diverse Perspectives

-where the operator $\arg\max$ returns the index of all the bits set to $1$ in bitvectors.
+where the operator $\arg\max(\cdot)$ returns the indices of all the bits set to $1$ in bitvectors.
 If the $i$th bit is set to $1$ in the product of the bitvectors in algorithm (\ref{alg:QS}), then the $i$th bit of every bitvector is required to be set to $1$.
-Thus, the indexes of the bits set to $1$ in the product of the bitvectors are the arguments of the maximum in their sum as shown in \eqref{key}.
+Thus, the indices of the bits set to $1$ in the product of the bitvectors are the arguments of the maximum in their sum as following.

-Based on the test vector $\vec t$ \ref{i-vector} and right bit-matrix $\mathrm{B}$ \ref{def:right-vec}, we can replace the logical $\mathit{AND}$ operation in the algorithm (\ref{alg:QS}) using the arithmetical multiplication operation on false nodes' right bitvectors:
+Based on the test vector $\mathbf{t}$ and left bit-matrix $\mathrm{L}$, we can replace the logical $\mathit{AND}$ operation in the algorithm (\ref{alg:QS}) using the arithmetical multiplication operation on false nodes' left bitvectors:

 where the bitvector $\vec 1$ only consists of the bit set to 1.
-And the exit leaf node is identified by the index of the leftmost maximum in $\vec{v}$.
-Additionally, the smallest index of the maximum in formula (\ref{equa:QS}) is the index of the only maximum of element-wise scaled vector $\operatorname{diag}(1, \frac{1}{2}, \cdots, \frac{1}{|\mathcal{L}|})\vec{v}$ in algorithm \ref{alg:matrix}.
-As stated above, we proved the following theorem (\ref{thm:QS}). \begin{theorem} The algorithm (\ref{alg:QS}) is equivalent to the algorithm (\ref{alg:matrix}). \end{theorem}
+And the exit leaf node is identified by the index of the leftmost maximum in $\mathbf{v}$.
+As stated above, we have proved the following theorem (\ref{thm:QS}). \begin{theorem} Algorithm \ref{alg:matrix} identifies the correct exit leaf for every binary decision tree $T(\mathcal{N}, \mathcal{L})$ and input vector $\mathbf{x}$. \end{theorem}